How to lower Histamine levels

 Other tips and tricks I learned to keep my symptoms at bay:

 Don’t touch any leftover foods.
 This one really sounds ridiculous until you realize that leftover food begins to grow bacteria and histamines while it sits in the fridge.
 I have had some of my worst reactions eating leftover chicken.
 Anyone dealing with histamine problems should never eat leftover food.

 Stay away from fermented foods.
 Fermented foods such as yogurt, vinegar, and saur kraut are supposed to be miracle foods right?
 Well not if you have histamine issues.
 Fermented foods have high histamine levels already so adding them to a body which has high levels will kick off some serious symptoms.
 I do have a probiotic that is low histamine that I can take called Prescript Assist which was designed with low histamine strains of bacteria.
-In general, you want to consume lower histamine level foods.
-I have a short list here.
+In general, you want to consume lower histamine levels in foods.
+I have a short list in this article on histamine.

 Keep that stress away.
 Other than not consuming high histamine foods, keeping stress low is a major key in lowering histamine levels.
 Having an event that I thought was stressful, even an intense conversation would start to trigger symptoms.
 I had to really control my thoughts and choose what was worthy of getting upset about….and it wasn’t much.
 I really practiced letting things roll off my back and picking my battles.

-It takes time to listen to your body, notice what brings you symptoms and what relaxes you.
+It takes time to listen to your body, notices what brings you symptoms and what relaxes you.
 What foods give you a clear head and clear skin?
 What foods cause reactions, migraines, and itching?
 It’s a good idea to keep a journal so you can clearly see what days are good days and what are bad days, try to find a pattern in your behavior.
 Everyone’s body is different, take time to get to know your body.
 Lowering histamine levels isn’t going to happen instantly but by watching what you eat and staying calm, you will see results.